BruceJqs/MyNotebook/docs/blog/Computer Science/Computer Organization/Chapter 2.md

 	// Inner loop
 	    addi x20, x20, -1     // j for2tst
-	    j for2tst             // go yo for2tst
+	    j for2tst             // go to for2tst

 	// Outer loop
 	exit2: